jase231/compareHypotheses/README.md

 - Compare chi-squared values between two different reconstruction hypotheses
 - Support for both best overall combo and best-per-beam-ID matching modes
+- Support for two output modes; one conserving disk-space and one preserving all primary tree events
 - Output includes matched events with corresponding chi-square values
 - Built on ROOT's RDataFrame for efficient data processing